Quantitative recurrence problem on some Bedford-McMullen carpets: Applications

-where $\tau_{i}$, $i=1,2$, is defined in (\ref{E1}). \end{example} \textbf{Acknowledgements.} The authors would like to thank professor Bing Li for his guidance and suggestions.
+where $\tau_{i}$, $i=1,2$, is defined in (\ref{E1}). \end{example} \textbf{Acknowledgements.} The authors would like to thank Professor Bing Li for his guidance and suggestions.
 The authors would like to thank Professor Meng Wu for drawing our attention to these problems and reading the early draft of the manuscript.
-The work is supported by China Scholarship Council and Academy of Finland (No. 318217).
+The authors thank the referees for their valuable and very detailed suggestions.